Termininja/TelerikAcademy/CSharp/Homework/05. Conditional Statements/Readme.md

 **Task 5.** Write a program that asks for a digit and depending on the input shows the name of that digit using a switch statement.

-**Task 6.** Write a program that enters the coefficients a, b and c of a quadratic equation ax<sup>2</sup>+bx+c=0 and calculates and prints its real roots.
+**Task 6.** Write a program that enters the coefficients a, b and c of a quadratic equation ax²+bx+c=0 and calculates and prints its real roots.
 Note that quadratic equations may have 0, 1 or 2 real roots.

 **Task 7.** Write a program that finds the greatest of given 5 variables.

 **Task 8.** Write a program that, depending on the user's choice inputs int, double or string variable.
 If the variable is integer or double, increases it with 1.
 If the variable is string, appends * at its end.
 The program must show the value of that variable as a console output.
 Use switch statement.

 **Task 9.** We are given 5 integers.
 Write a program that checks if the sum of some subset of them is 0.
-Example: 3, -2, 1, 1, 8 → 1+1-2=0.
+>Example: 3, -2, 1, 1, 8 → **1+1-2=0**.

 **Task 10.** Write a program that applies bonus scores to given scores in the range [1, 9].
 The program reads a digit as an input.
    * If the digit is between 1 and 3, the program multiplies it by 10